We can only provide advice, ongoing assistance or representation where:

 - the person with the enquiry lives in Victoria; and

-- the enquiry relates to a social security law problem that we can provide advice about.
+- the enquiry relates to a social security and family assistance law problem that we can provide advice about.

 Eligibility for advice